ksoloti/ksoloti-shield-template/README.md

-# ksoloti-shield-template
+# Ksoloti Core Shield Kicad Template

 Shield Template Project for Ksoloti Core v0.5+ and Kicad 6+.
 You can use this as a starting point to design your own shield.

 # Installation Instructions

 Clone this repo to your User Templates directory.
-It will then show up under the User Templates tab when you create a `New Project from Template`.
+It will then show up under the `User Templates` tab when you create a `New Project from Template`.
+You can find this directory by navigating to the `User Templates` tab in the Project Template Selector window after you've selected `New Project from Template` in the file menu.

 Example Locations:
- * Windows: C:\Users\<user name>\OneDrive\Documents\KiCad\7.0\template\
+ * Windows: `C:\Users\<user name>\OneDrive\Documents\KiCad\7.0\template\`
  * Mac:
  * Linux:

+Alternatively, clone the project any location you wish and then browse to it in the `Project Template Selector` window on the `User Templates` tab.

 ## About
 The Ksoloti Core plugs into the bottom of the template and all its relevant pins are brought out to the sockets of the template.